If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 Several factors come into play when considering the neighborhood in which you want to set up your new practice.

-Take into account your consultation fees when considering an area and ask yourself whether your target clients reside there.
+You may consider your consultation fees when looking at an area and ask yourself whether your target clients reside there.

-For example, a pediatric practice should search for a location where young families reside.
+For example, a pediatric practice should search for a location where plenty of young families reside.

-Meanwhile, if you’re going for a younger, health-conscious crowd, try finding a hip and upscale neighborhood.
+Alternatively, if you’re going for a younger, health conscious crowd, try finding a hip and upscale neighborhood.

-Don’t be afraid of areas that are not exactly in your target neighborhood – you may have stumbled upon an underserved area.
+At the same time, it’s also important to not shy away from areas that aren’t exactly in your target neighbourhood; you may have stumbled upon an underserved area.

 2. Can Your Clientele Access The Neighborhood?

-The area you choose should allow for minimal commute times, for both you and your clients.
+The ideal location allows for minimal commuting times, for both you and your clients.

 Is the space easily accessible by public transit?